gbogard/colisweb-test/README.md

   - Right now services need to be started on a known port at all time.
 This is not very scalable nor fault-resilient.
 A service discovery system should allow multiple instances of the same service to run on the same machine without explcicitly assigning ports beforehand.
+- Carriers creation retry :
+  - Right now you can create transporters even when carriers creation fails.
+The carriers creation will be retried in the background four times, with an increasing delay between each attempt.
+You can test this behaviour by trying to insert a transporter while then carriers service is down, then start the carriers service and wait for a 40 seconds or so.
+  - This retry mechanism could be improved in the following ways :
+    - There is no job persistence, meaning carriers creation will be retried as long as the transporters service is up, but there is no way to recover from a JVM crash and have the application retry the creation on startup
+    - There is no way to be informed of the error when the 4 retries have failed